maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 ## Common

+### LibXmlRpc_BeginServer
+* Data : Nothing
+* Example : []
+* Note : This callback is sent before the beginning of the script execution

+### LibXmlRpc_BeginServerStop
+* Data : Nothing
+* Example : []
+* Note : This callback is sent after the beginning of the script execution

 ### LibXmlRpc_BeginMatch
 * Data : An array with the number of the match and a boolean indicating if the script was restarted or not.
 * Example : ["3", "False"]
+* Note : This callback is sent before the beginning of each match

+### LibXmlRpc_BeginMatchStop
+* Data : An array with the number of the match and a boolean indicating if the script was restarted or not.
+* Example : ["3", "False"]
-* Note : This callback is sent at the beginning of each match
+* Note : This callback is sent after the beginning of each match

 ### LibXmlRpc_LoadingMap
 * Data : An array with the number of the map